 - On the engine check the distance from the coupling mating face on the flywheel to the flywheel housing mating face.
-This should be within +/-0.5mm of nominal dimension.
-This is necessary to ensure that a thrust is not applied to the a.c. generator bearing or engine bearing. - Check that the bolts securing the flexible plates to the coupling hub are tight and locked into position.
-Torque tightening is 24.9kgfm (244Nm; 180 lb ft). - 2a.
-UCD224 Only
+This should be within 0.5mm of nominal dimension.
+This is necessary to ensure that a thrust is not applied to the ac generator bearing or engine bearing. - 2.
+Check that the bolts securing the flexible plates to the coupling hub are tight and locked into position.
+Refer to Section 7, subsection 7.5.3.4 for tightening torques. - 3 Remove covers from the drive end of the generator to gain access to coupling and adaptor bolts.
+Check coupling joint interfaces are clean and lubricant free.

-Torque tightening is 15.29 kgfm (150Nm; 110 lb ft).

-- Remove covers from the drive end of the generator to gain access to coupling and adaptor bolts. - 4.
+TYPE HC GENERATORS 4.

 Check that coupling discs are concentric with adaptor spigot.
 This can be adjusted by the use of tapered wooden wedges between the fan and adaptor.
-Alternatively the rotor can be suspended by means of a rope sling through the adaptor opening. - Offer the a.c. generator to engine and engage both coupling discs and housing spigots at the same time, finally pulling home by using the housing and coupling bolts.
-Use heavy gauge washers between bolt head and discs on disc to flywheel bolts. - Tighten coupling disc to flywheel.
-Refer to engine manual for torque setting of disc to flywheel bolts. - 7.
-Remove wooden wedges.
+Alternatively the rotor can be suspended by means of a rope sling through the adaptor opening.

+Offer the generator to engine and engage both coupling discs and housing spigots at same time, pushing generator towards engine until coupling discs are against flywheel face, and housing spigots located.

-Caution!
+TYPE HCK GENERATORS

+Screw the two supplied location studs into diametrically opposite engine flywheel tapped holes, about the horizontal centre line.
+Offer the generator to engine, locating rotor coupling discs over the location studs, pushing generator towards engine until housing spigots locate and coupling discs are against flywheel face.

+5. Fit housing and coupling bolts taking care to use heavy gauge washers between coupling bolt head and coupling disc.
+Tighten bolts evenly around assembly sufficiently to ensure correct alignment.

+TYPE HCK GENERATORS

+Remove location studs and replace with couplingflywheel bolts.

+Tighten housing bolts.
+6.

+Tighten coupling disc to flywheel bolts.
+Refer to engine manufacturers manual for correct tightening torque.

+8. TYPE HC GENERATORS

+Remove rotor aligning aids, either wooden wedges, or the two M10 set screws and sheet metal wear plates.

 Incorrect guarding and/or generator alignment can result in personal injury and/or equipment damage.